valgeirb/vue3-popper/docs/guide/getting-started.md

 </CodeBlock>
 </CodeGroup>

+### Global

-Then, import and register the component:
+You can import and register the component globally:

 ```javascript
 import { createApp } from "vue";